Duke Carl Alexander of Württemberg: Life

 Carl Alexander was the third son of Albrecht, Duke of Württemberg and his wife, Archduchess Margarete Sophie of Austria.
 He also had four younger sisters.
 He was taught at home and attended high school after 1914.

 Like many members of ruling houses, Duke Carl Alexander nominally entered the army while still a child.
 On 12 March 1906, the nine-year old Carl Alexander was named a Leutnant in Infanterie-Regiment Alt-Württemberg (3.
 Württembergisches) Nr.
 121 of the Württemberg contingent of the Prussian Army.
 On 22 August 1914, shortly after the start of World War I, he entered active service in the regiment and saw action on the Western Front and in Italy.
 He was promoted to Oberleutnant on 24 December 1914.
 On 6 June 1916, while serving on the staff of the 4th Army, he was promoted to Hauptmann.

 Carl Alexander resigned from the army at the rank of Hauptmann (captain) following the German Revolution of 1918–1919, and within a few months became a postulant at the Abbey of St. Martin in Beuron.
 He entered the novitiate in 1920 as "Brother Odo", taking vows in February 1921.
 His father succeeded King Wilhelm II, a distant cousin, as head of the House of Württemberg in October of that same year.
 Brother Odo was ordained a priest in 1926.
 In the summer of 1930, Father Odo was sent to the Abbey of St. Martin, in Weingarten, not far from Castle Altshausen.
 He held several offices in the monastery and was active with different Catholic youth organizations.
 Because of his position and his family's conservative Catholic values, he was involved in opposition to National Socialism as early as 1933 and was interrogated by the Gestapo several times.

 He left the abbey and traveled to Württemberg in 1934.
 The Nazis expelled Father Odo from Germany in 1936, and he took refuge in monasteries in Switzerland and Italy.
-In Switzerland, he founded International Catholic Refugees and traveled through Europe.
+In Switzerland, he founded International Catholic Refugees aid and traveled through Europe.